There are a number of factors which make Caddick Davies the ideal option for anyone facing a motoring charge in England or Wales:

 What happens when the DVLA are informed about my fitness to drive?

 Here at Caddick Davies, we have acted as medical revocation solicitors for many motoring clients in Liverpool, Manchester, London and around the country.
-We have extensive experience and are respected in courts up and down the country, so if you’re thinking ‘I’ve lost my licence due to being sick’ or ‘am I about to lose my licence?’ then we’re the ideal legal support to seek.
+We have extensive experience in medical revocation of driving licence issues, and are respected in courts up and down the country, so if you’re thinking ‘I’ve lost my licence due to being sick’ or ‘am I about to lose my licence?’ then we’re the ideal legal support to seek.
 The process tends to follow a similar pattern that we are familiar with.

 Will I be able to drive my vehicle when the DVLA are conducting their investigations?